siennamw/c2m2/README.md

 <img src="/client/src/images/c2m2_logo.svg" width="100%" height="144">

-# Collections of Cinema and Media Music
+# C2M2: Collections of Cinema and Media Music
-A guide to archival collections of film and media music.
-Created by [Sienna M. Wood, Ph.D.](http://siennamwood.com/), software engineer and musicologist, and [Michael W. Harris, Ph.D.](http://www.michaelwharris.net/), librarian, archivist, and musicologist.
+A guide to archival collections of film and media music created by [Sienna M. Wood, Ph.D.](http://siennamwood.com/), software engineer and musicologist, and [Michael W. Harris, Ph.D.](http://www.michaelwharris.net/), librarian, archivist, and musicologist.

-This project is __currently in development__.
-A static informational site is available at [http://www.c2m2.org/](http://www.c2m2.org/), which will also be the home of the completed project.
+See the ongoing project at [http://www.c2m2.org](http://www.c2m2.org).

-## Develop
+## Development
 This project consists of a Ruby on Rails back-end serving a GraphQL endpoint, and a React front-end with the Apollo client.
+The database is Postgres.
 To run on your local machine:
 ```
+// copy code to your computer
 git clone https://github.com/siennamw/c2m2.git

+// install Ruby dependencies
 cd c2m2
+bundle

+// install JavaSript dependencies
+cd client
+yarn

+// run
+cd ..
 bin/rake start
 ```